 The security setting is configurable in the Intune portal.
-Select Device compliance > Compliance policy settings.
+To to Devices > Compliance policies > Compliance policy settings.
 Then, set Mark devices with no compliance policy assigned as to Compliant or Not compliant.

 Read more about this security enhancement in the Intune service.

 Users who are assigned a compliance policy of any type aren't shown in the report, regardless of device platform.
 For example, if you've assigned a Windows compliance policy to a user with an Android device, the device doesn't show up in the report.
 However, Intune considers that Android device not compliant.
 To avoid issues, we recommend that you create policies for each device platform and deploy them to all users.

 The Policy compliance chart shows you the policies, and how many devices are compliant and noncompliant.

 The Setting compliance chart shows you all device compliance policy settings from all compliance policies, the platforms the policy settings are applied, and the number of noncompliant devices.

 In addition to using the charts on Compliance status, you can view compliance reports from the Monitor page of the Admin Center.

 Sign in to the Microsoft Endpoint Manager Admin Center.